-CO2 extraction involves using carbon dioxide which is subjected to extremely high pressure in metal tanks until it becomes a supercritical fluid.
-Next, the fluid takes out the necessary compounds from the plant, and it is separated; leaving behind concentrate such as wax and shatter.
+The CO2 extraction method involves subjecting carbon dioxide to extremely high pressure inside a metal tank until it becomes a supercritical fluid.
+Next, the fluid is used to extract the plant’s compounds before it is separated, leaving behind a cannabis concentrate such as wax and shatter.

-Ethanol extraction involves soaking raw marijuana in the solvent to pull the trichomes into the ethanol.
-The weed is removed, the liquid is filtered, and the alcohol is purged from the material that has been extracted.
+Ethanol extraction involves soaking raw marijuana in the solvent to draw out the cannabinoids.
+The plant material is removed, and the liquid is then filtered.
+Finally, the ethanol is purged from the material.

 Regardless of what your goals are, each method of extraction has pros and cons.
-In today’s article, we look at whether ethanol extraction is safe or toxic.
+This article will focus on ethanol extraction and discuss whether it is safe.

 Why Use Ethanol in the First Place?

 Of the three extraction methods, ethanol falls in the middle when it comes to pricing.
-It can cost up to $100,000 to get a high-quality set of equipment, but the enormous storage capacity it provides is well worth the price for many companies.
+It can cost up to $100,000 to get a high-quality set of equipment.
+However, the enormous storage capacity it provides is well worth the price for many companies.

-In contrast, a 5-liter CO2 system costs $100,000, and you need to pay around $400,000 for a 25-liter system.
-You can find hydrocarbon machinery for $20,000, but once again, it is incapable of extracting anywhere near the amount of material as ethanol extraction equipment.
+In contrast, a 5-liter CO2 system costs $100,000, and a 25-liter system is approximately $400,000.
+You can find hydrocarbon machinery for $20,000.
+However, it is incapable of extracting anywhere near the amount of material as ethanol extraction equipment.

 Most experts agree that ethanol does not necessarily provide the best end product.
-Hydrocarbon extraction does a fine job of bringing out terpenes while CO2 extraction captures carotenoids and flavonoids.
-Overall, however, ethanol is widely believed to be a ‘safe’ method of extraction; but is this really the case?
+Hydrocarbon extraction does a fine job of drawing out terpenes, while CO2 extraction captures carotenoids and flavonoids.
+Overall, though, ethanol is widely believed to be a safe method of extraction; but is this really the case?

 Is Ethanol Extraction Potentially Harmful?

-You may think that ethanol is perfectly safe.
-After all, it is widely used.
-As it happens, ethanol is a dangerous chemical.
-First of all, as we mentioned above, it is highly flammable with several flash points.
-A ‘flash point’ is the minimum temperature at which the vapors of a material can create an ignitable mixture in the air near the material’s surface.
-A low flash point means a material is easy to ignite.
+The primary reason why it is unsafe is, as mentioned above, it is highly flammable, with several flashpoints.
+A flashpoint is a temperature at which a material’s vapors can create an ignitable mixture in the air.
+In simple terms, a low flash point means a material is easy to ignite.

-As you may know, ethanol is the intoxicating agent found in alcoholic beverages such as wine, beer, and spirits.
-It is also a fact that long-term misuse of alcohol can increase the risk of medical conditions such as cardiovascular disease and liver damage.
+Ethanol is the intoxicating agent found in alcoholic beverages such as wine, beer, and spirits.
+We know that long-term alcohol misuse can increase the risk of medical conditions such as cardiovascular disease and liver damage.

 Therefore, the question is: Should you avoid marijuana extracted via ethanol?
-The answer is a definitive no, as long as high-quality extraction equipment is used.
-The substance brings out cannabinoids and terpenes, but can also bring out unwanted molecules which may lead to a bitter taste.
+The answer is a definitive no as long as high-quality extraction equipment is used.
+The substance brings out cannabinoids and terpenes but can also bring out unwanted molecules, leading to a bitter taste.

-The main thing about using premium quality ethanol extraction equipment is that it evaporates all of the ethanol.
+The main thing about using ethanol extraction equipment is that it evaporates almost all of the ethanol.
 In other words, the end product contains minimal traces of the substance.
-There are also new solvent recovery processes which help recover up to 98% of the ethanol.
+There are also new solvent recovery processes that help recover up to 98% of the ethanol.

-The biggest issue with ethanol extraction comes when you attempt it at home.
-One of the oldest methods of evaporation involves placing the alcohol solution in a flat-bottomed Pyrex dish and allowing it to evaporate for up to two days.
+One safety issue with ethanol extraction comes from those attempting it at home.
+One of the oldest evaporation methods involves placing the alcohol solution in a flat-bottomed Pyrex dish and allowing it to evaporate for up to two days.
 As you can imagine, this isn’t a very efficient method at all!
-A truly idiotic method involves trying to evaporate the alcohol over an open flame!

 Final Thoughts on Ethanol Extraction for Cannabis